Could it really be? Yes. Oui. Absolutely! Summer is finally on the way, and here to stay—if for only a few short weeks.

 Have you had your daily recommended intake of iron?
 If not, you might want a dose of Mt.
 Norquay’s Via Ferrata—or iron road.
 Climb one of four routes (of varying lengths and degrees of difficulty) on the iconic Banff mountain, with the help of a certified guide, ladders and suspension bridges.
 Enjoy the stunning views… and perhaps even make a pit stop at the Cliffhouse Bistro.
-AMA members save 7% on family or senior annual Parks Canada Discovery Passes.
+AMA members save $10 on family annual Parks Canada Discovery Passes.

 Looking for an eggs-tremely awesome celebration?
 Visit Vegreville for its 46th annual Ukrainian Pysanka Festival.
 The three-day event, which kicks off July 5 at the Vegreville Exhibition Grounds, features Ukrainian music, dancing, pioneer activities, folk arts and, of course, food.
 Admission is free.